Nashra vs Mailerlite

 Multi-trigger workflows, date-based and ecommerce events.
 Nashra's three triggers cover most publishing flows; Mailerlite reaches further into ecommerce.

 Export your list and your archive from Mailerlite.
 We set up the domain, port the posts, redirect old URLs, and check the first send before it goes out.
-Free white-glove on Publisher.
+Free white-glove on Publisher, most moves done inside 48 hours.

 Switching from Mailerlite.